R3nzTheCodeGOD/R3nzSkin/README.md

    4. Select the skin for you, your teammates, enemies, and wards.

 # Further optimizations
-   If your CPU supports AVX / AVX2 / AVX-512 instruction set, you can enable it in project settings.
+   If your CPU supports AVX2 / AVX-512 instruction set, you can enable it in project settings.
 This should result in more performant code, optimized for your CPU.
-Currently SSE2 instructions are selected in project settings.
+Currently AVX instructions are selected in project settings.

 # Credits
    This program is an improved and updated version of the <a href="https://github.com/B3akers">B3akers</a>/<a href="https://github.com/B3akers/LeagueSkinChanger">LeagueSkinChanger</a> project.